 A private ruling will relate just to your situation.
 Write to the ATO describing your situation in detail and ask for advice.
-To do this, complete an Application for a private ruling for individuals (NAT 4106-3.2001).
-You should lodge your tax return by the due date, even if you are waiting for the reply to your private ruling.
-You may need to request an amendment to your tax return once you have received the private ruling.
+To do this, complete an Application for a private ruling for individuals.
+If you lodge your tax return before you receive your private ruling, be aware that the ruling may alter the accuracy of your tax return.